MohammadAbulwafa/traffico/README.md

 # traffico

-## This is a simple responsive html template converted from Figma :
+## This is a simple responsive html page converted from Figma :

 ### Demo : https://mohammadabulwafa.github.io/traffico/